Mohamedtharwat8/StartFramework-Angular/README.md

 # StartFramework

-This project was generated using [Angular CLI](https://start-framework-angular-swart.vercel.app/home) version 20.1.1.
+This project was generated using Angular And you can visit the site[URL](https://start-framework-angular-swart.vercel.app/home) version 20.1.1.

 ## Development server